bupy7/java-vkmd/README.md

 $ ./vkmd
 ```

-or [download](https://github.com/bupy7/java-vkmd/releases) latest package for your OS (Windows or macOS).
+or [download](https://github.com/bupy7/java-vkmd/releases) the latest package for macOS.

 Developing
 ----------